BrunoASMauricio/University-Java--Compiler/README.md

 [X] Improve documentation

-[X] Create packages for better file management
+[V] Create packages for better file management

 [X] Try to fit the code into a consistent naming convention and style guide